 These trees will be a key part of my French India Wars skirmish project in 10mm scale, and the idea is to produce a board with lots of tree cover, the sedum trees being the biggest, but also involving some pine trees based on thisgreat tutorial from the invaluable Matakishi's Tea House.
 One of the best gaming resources out there.
 Finally a big thanks to Jaeger for posting the original idea.

-Graphic designer working in the Manchester, graduated in the mid 80’s pre Apple Mac.
+Retired graphic designer used to work in Manchester, graduated in the mid 80’s pre Apple Mac.
 Twelve years working in advertising as a graphic designer in London, back home to Shropshire with the wife and daughter in the mid 90’s.